The Data Analyst Roadmap for Freshers: Your 6-Month Guide

 What mindset separates good analysts from the rest?

 Here’s what nobody tells you: the best analysts aren’t code wizards first.
 They’re problem solvers who happen to use data.
-Your first three weeks aren’t about memorising formulas—they’re about building the mental framework every analyst needs.
-Core skills you’ll master:
+Your first three weeks aren’t about memorizing formulas—they’re about building the mental framework every analyst needs.

 • Excel formulas like VLOOKUP, INDEX-MATCH combinations, and PIVOT TABLES